World

 Moneyline betting is the simplest form of MLB wagering.
 It is also generally the most popular way to bet on a baseball game.
 You just have to predict which team will win.

 The online sportsbooks will start by weighing up the relative strengths and weaknesses of each team.
 They will factor in injuries, home advantage, fatigue, head-to-heads, recent results and so on.
-When they have completed their analysis, they release odds on each team.
+When they have completed their analysis, they release betting odds for each team.
 The odds relate to the likelihood of each team winning and they tell you the potential profit you stand to earn by betting on each team.

-For example, let’s say the Atlanta Braves are top of the National League East MLB standings, having won nine of their last 10 games.
+Example: Let’s say the Atlanta Braves are top of the National League East MLB standings, having won nine of their last 10 games.
 Meanwhile, the Milwaukee Brewers are languishing near the bottom of the NL Central standings, having endured a poor run of results.
 In that case, you might expect to see the Braves priced at -210 to win and the Brewers out at +175.

-If the odds start with a minus symbol, it tells you the amount you need to wager to make a $100 profit.
-You would need to bet $210 on the Braves to win $100.
-If the odds start with a plus, it shows you the profit you would earn by placing a $100 wager on that team.
+However, if the odds start with a plus, it shows you the profit you would earn by placing a $100 wager on that team.
 A $100 bet on the Brewers at +175 would earn you a $175 profit.
 The larger potential payout on the Brewers highlights their status as the underdogs.

 Units

 This helpful section tells you the total profit you would have earned or the total loss you would have incurred by betting on a team to win each of its games throughout the season.
-For example, if a team is 28.48, you would have earned $2,840 by betting $100 on it to win each of its games.
-If a team is -4.25, you would be down $425 if you had been continually betting $100 on it to win.

 Run Line Records